 I have included a variety of assessment practices in the course.
 Students will use specific rubrics to evaluate one another's presentations/work.
-Similarly, students will use rubrics to assess their own online contributions and provide evidence from their discussion postings.
+Similarly, students will use rubrics to assess their own contributions and provide evidence from their work.
 Of course, I will use similar rubrics to provide both feedback and grades.

 Your written projects (and some assignments) will be assessed twice.
 First, Upfront Assessment is meant to provide you with information about the quality of your work.
 Only a portion of the composition will be marked for mechanical correctness so that you can make similar corrections in the remainder of the assignment.
 This is information for improvement.
 Using this feedback, you will have the opportunity to improve the entire assignment before re-submitting it for a grade.
 This allows you to practice and improve your English skills.
-Also, students are able to obtain a far better grade.
+Thus, students are able to obtain a far better grade, but if requires time and effort on your part.
+Assignments that have not been submitted for Upfront Assessment will receive a deduction on the Final Assessment.

 You will only have a few days to revise your assignment before you re-submit it for the Final Assessment.
-Here the assignment will be graded according to the rubric, often with few additional comments.
+Here the assignment will be graded according to the rubric, often with few additional revisions or comments.

-Assignments and Projects Class and Online Activities Project 1: Resource Development Project 2: Mini-Research Essay Project 3: Conference Presentation Project 4: Major Research Essay 50% 12% 8% 8% 6% 16% Tests (mostly class compositions ) and Quizzes 25% There is no mid-term exam.
-Final Exam (written composition) 25% In accordance with the Academic Upgrading system: A+ (90-100) A (85- B+ (76-79) B (73- C+ (67-69) C (64- 89) A- (80-84) 75) B- (70-72) ge standing will be converted to the alpha
+Assignments and Projects 50%

+Class and Online Activities 8%

+Project 1: Resource Development 8%

+Project 2: Mini-Research Essay 10%

+Project 3: Conference Presentation 8%

+Project 4: Major Research Essay 16%

+Tests (mostly class compositions) an d Quizzes 25% There is no mid-term exam.

+Final Exam (written composition) 25%

+In accordance with the Academic Upgrading Department guidelines, your percentage standing will be converted to the alpha system: A+ (90-100) A (85-89) A- (80-84)